SitrakaResearchAndPOC/GSM1_IMSICATCHER_HALFMITM_SPOOFING-SMS-WITH-PHYSICAL-MS/README.md

 # Attack limitations and advantages
 * local attack but could be targeting (to find local victim)
-* victim could be reached on the real network (indeed call and sms)
+* victim couldn't be reached on the real network (indeed call and sms)
 * could be detectable with rooted phone and application like imsi-catcher detector, snoopsnitch because of open network

 # Devices